AnoopKiranAM/Mining-Software-Repository/README.md

 # :heavy_check_mark: Process

-* The process pretty much remains the same as in Assignment 2 and will start off with installing all the softwares as mentioned in the requirements.txt file.
+* The process pretty much remains the same as in Assignment 2 and will start off with installing all the softwares as mentioned in the [requirements.txt](https://github.com/AnoopKiranAM/Mining-Software-Repository/blob/main/requirements.txt)

 ### Install below third party libraries using below commands.